DieSocialisten/Walls.io-API-Docs/README.md

 - `before`: A post id used for pagination of results.
 You will only receive posts that have a lower ID than this.
 - `fields`: A comma-separated list of fields you would like to receive for each post.
 For a full list of possible fields see [the list of common fields](#common-post-fields).
 - `types`: A comma-separated list of the types of posts you would like to receive.
 For a full list of possible types see the `type` field in the  [list of common fields](#common-post-fields).
+- `media_types`: A comma-separated list of media types.
+Use this if you want to limit your query to text-only posts, or video posts, or image posts, or any combination of those.
+For a full list of media types see the `media_type` field in the  [list of media types](#media-types).
 - `highlighted_only`: Set this to `1` if you would only like to receive posts that have been highlighted by a moderator.
 - `include_inactive`: Per default, only active posts are returned.
 If you want to receive all posts, regardless of status, set this to `1`.